sao-eht/ehthops/docs/source/running.rst

 - SRCDIR

-  - CORRDAT, a colon-separated list of data directories (correlation products) to use for SRC data, with higher precedence coming first
+  - CORRDAT, a colon-separated list of data directories (correlation products) to use for SRC data, with higher precedence coming first.

-    - Variable levels of subdirectories, the number of which determines the value passed to the -d option
+    - Variable levels of subdirectories, the number of which determines the value passed to the -d option (explained below).

-      - Directories named after the pattern passed to the -p option
+      - Directories named after the pattern passed to the -p option (explained below).

-        - Directories with names corresponding to the HOPS expt no
+        - Directories with names corresponding to the HOPS expt no.

-          - Directories with names corresponding to the scan no. containing the input mk4 files
+          - Directories with names corresponding to the scan no. containing the input mk4 files.

 .. _command-line-options: